Are You Feeling Suicidal?

 Doing things that make you feel worse.
 Listening to sad music, looking at certain photographs, reading old letters, or visiting a loved one’s grave can all increase negative feelings.

 Thinking about suicide and other negative thoughts.
 Try not to become preoccupied with suicidal thoughts as this can make them even stronger.
 Don’t think and rethink negative thoughts.
 Find a distraction.
 Giving yourself a break from suicidal thoughts can help, even if it’s for a short time.

 Recovering from suicidal thoughts

 Even if your suicidal thoughts and feelings have subsided, get help for yourself.
 Experiencing that sort of emotional pain is itself a traumatizing experience.
 Finding a support group or therapist can be very helpful in decreasing the chances that you will feel suicidal again in the future.
-You can get help and referrals from your doctor or from the organizations listed in our Related Links section.
+You can get help and referrals from your doctor or from the organizations listed in our Resources and references section.

 5 steps to recovery

 - Identify triggers or situations that lead to feelings of despair or generate suicidal thoughts, such as an anniversary of a loss, alcohol, or stress from relationships.
 Find ways to avoid these places, people, or situations.